kni9ht/CP-setup/README.md

 1. Try to nagivate it
      :e $MYVIMRC

-2. goto and fallow the installation instructions https://github.com/junegunn/vim-plug
+2. goto and follow the installation instructions https://github.com/junegunn/vim-plug

 3. :source %